anoobbacker/election-leaderboard/prediction/output1.md

 - **Predicted Margin**: Approximately 100,000 (Given a slight decrease in turnout which might slightly reduce the previously large margin)
 - **Predicted Vote Share %**: Approximately 50% (Reflecting a solid, though slightly reduced, support due to lower turnout) These predictions take into account the historical trends, candidate profiles, and current voter dynamics."

 # Thrissur
-content="To predict the election results for the Thrissur constituency in 2024, let's analyze the data and trends from previous elections:
+To predict the election results for the Thrissur constituency in 2024, let's analyze the data and trends from previous elections:
 1. **Historical Trend Analysis**:
    - **2009**: P.C.
 Chacko from INC won with 47.23% vote share and a margin of 25,151 votes.
    - **2014**: C.N.
 Jayadevan from CPI won with 42.28% vote share and a margin of 38,227 votes.